saba71/FreeleticsAutomation/README.md

 # Question 2
 ## 1  Which parts of the code you provided would need to be adapted to run the same tests in an Android phone, using the same browser, in the tool you chose?
 ### In order to run this on android broswer, we need to add following data:
-We need to specify the AndroidDriver: AppiumDriver driver = new AndroidDriver(new url(https://www.freeletics.com), capabilities)
-We need add the set the desired capacbilities e.g
+We need to specify the AndroidDriver: AppiumDriver driver = new AndroidDriver(new url(), capabilities) We need add the set the desired capacbilities e.g

 DesiredCapabilities capabilities = new DesiredCapabilities();